 However, a fresh supply of pictures made by an in-house photographer isn’t always available and that’s when free online photo banks come in handy.
 An appropriate picture has the power to either tell a story or simply complete a social media post and in order to do so, has to stay as original as possible.

-Accompanying your feed with original and suitable visuals clearly raises the overall efficiency and accountability of your content, but is that even possible when downloading photos from the internet?
-Downloading photos anyone has access to?
+Accompanying your feed with original and suitable visuals clearly raises the overall efficiency and accountability of your content, but is that even possible when downloading photos anyone has access to?

 The era of Tumblr’s too specific feed or crampy Stock photos is gone and the the online community made a huge step towards making a visually pleasing design accessible to everyone.

 Thanks to the contribution of many generous photographers and visual artists we now have a functioning free photo library ecosystem for those who are in need.
 It operates on Attribution 2.0 Generic Creative Commons (CC BY 2.0) license that enables you to share and adapt the material in any medium or format, for any purpose, even commercially.